As authorized by King County Code, the Board of Ethics adopted Rules of Procedure for Appeal Hearings.

 The King County Ombudsman may issue a reasonable cause order to believe that a person violated the King County Code of Ethics.
 The person against whom the Ombudsman issues an order of reasonable cause (who is called the respondent in the Rules of Procedure and in this summary) has the right to request an appeal hearing before the King County Board of Ethics.

-The Board of Ethics will conduct an independent review of the allegations, facts and order issued by the Ombudsman to determine whether the Ombudsman's order is supported by substantial evidence and whether the Ombudsman properly interpreted or applied the Code of Ethics.
-The Board may affirm, deny or modify the Ombudsman's order.
+The Board of Ethics will conduct an independent review of the allegations, facts, and order issued by the Ombudsman to determine whether the Ombudsman's order is supported by substantial evidence and whether the Ombudsman properly interpreted or applied the Code of Ethics.
+The Board may affirm, deny, or modify the Ombudsman's order.

 The respondent must submit a written request for an appeal hearing within twenty calendar days after receiving the Ombudsman's order.
 The request from the respondent must name the Ombudsman's order being appealed and specify the findings being contested.

-Except as allowed by the Rules of Procedure, members of the Board of Ethics are prohibited from talking with anyone about any issues related to the appeal hearing.
+Except as allowed by the Rules of Procedure, members of the Board of Ethics are prohibited from communicating with anyone about any issues related to the appeal hearing.
 No one, including the respondent and the Ombudsman, who knows about the request for the appeal hearing, is allowed to communicate with any member of the Board of Ethics, except the Presiding Officer, outside of the appeal hearing.
 A member of the Board may be disqualified from participating in the appeal hearing if necessary to overcome the effects of such a communication.

 The Presiding Officer will manage the proceedings and make determinations on behalf of the Board of Ethics.
 The Presiding Officer will ensure that each party has an opportunity to effectively participate in the appeal hearing process.